 The importance of Black Seed Oil and why you need to take it daily!

 Before we dive straight into counting the health benefits of black seed oil, it’s important to know about its interesting history.
-Black seed, also known as Nigella Sativa, is considered a production of Mediterranean region, but over the years, it has spread through Africa, Asia, and Southern Europe.
+Black seed, also known as Nigella Sativa, is considered a product of the Mediterranean region, but over the years, it has spread through Africa, Asia, and Southern Europe.
 Black seed oil finds application in Culinary and medicinal uses.
 Since the plant which produces black seed is very sensitive to soil conditions and climatic conditions, it has thus thriving production only in limited regions of India, Bangladesh, Turkey, Pakistan, Iran, Iraq, and Egypt (History, n.d.).

 There are two variants of black seed oil available in the market.
 The spice and the concentrated oil.
 They can enhance the immune system functioning to a modest degree.
 They boost white blood cell production.
 Since white blood cells are responsible for fighting disease-causing bacteria thus they can be beneficial to the immune system.
 Research suggests that black cumin oil is responsible for balancing inflammatory factors of the body.
 A broad range of conditions is battled through this delicate effect.
+These conditions include asthma, cancer, allergies, cardiovascular diseases, rheumatoid arthritis, and diabetes (Bronwell, 2013).

 Black seed oil bears benefits for both skin and hair and is used very extensively in quite a few cultures.
 It is one of the natural ways to condition hair and improve scalp health.
 It also contains nigellone which is an effective antihistamine.
 This compound helps with hair loss due to alopecia areata.
 With the anti-bacterial and antioxidant properties, it can keep hair healthy in general and discourage dandruff and dryness in hair (Wienkötter, Höpner, & Schütte, 2008).